ibm-garage-dach/cloud-native-bootcamp-iks/lab-03-kube-pod.md

 - Use the bitnami/nginx container image.
 - The container needs a containerPort of 80.
-- Set the command to run as nginx
+- Set the command run by the container to `nginx`
-- Pass in the ["-g", "daemon off;", "-q"] args to run nginx in quiet mode.
+- Pass the `["-g", "daemon off;", "-q"]` command args to run nginx in quiet mode.
 - Create the pod in the "dev-**your initials**" namespace.

 ### Verification